-Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Percent in bottom quarter of high school graduating class Percent in bottom quarter of high school graduating class
+Percent in top tenth of high school graduating class 87.6 % Percent in top quarter of high school graduating class 97.4% Percent in top half of high school graduating class 100.0% Percent in bottom half of high school graduating class 0% Percent in bottom quarter of high school graduating class 8 0%

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 59.4%
+Percent of total first-time, first-year (freshman) students who submitted high school class rank: \\\61.2%\\\\

-(using 4.0 scale).
-Report information only for those students Percent who had GPA of 3.0 and higher High School GPA data not available C12.
-Average high school GPA of all degree-seeking, fi rst-time, first-year (freshman) students who submitted GPA: Percent of total first-time, first-year (freshman) studen ats who submitted high school GPA:% Admission Policies C13.
+C11.
+Percentage of all enrolled, degree-seeking, first-time, fir averages within each of the following ranges (using 4.0 sca you collected high school GPA. - Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 High School GP PA data not available Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 C12.
+Average high school GPA of all degree-seeking, first-time.
+Percent of total first-time, first-year (freshman) students when the stude Admission Policies C13.
 Application fee Does your institution have an application fee?
-Amount of application fee:\$60.00 ∑ Yes □ No Can it be waived for applicants with financial need? ∑ Yes □ No C14.
-Application closing date Does your institution have an application closing date Application closing date (fall):Jan 1 Priority date: ? ⊠ Yes □ No C15.
-Are first-time, first-year students accepted for ter rms other than the fall?
-Yes No C16.
-Notification to applicants of admission decision se ent (fill in one only) On a rolling basis beginning (date):By (date):April 1 Other: C17.
-Reply policy for admitted applicants (fill in one or nly) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if notified Other: d thereafter C18.
-Deferred admission: Does your institution allow str ☐ Yes ☐ No If yes, maximum period of postponement:1 year • • C19.
-Early admission of high school students: Does you ir institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more b before high school graduation?
-Yes No C20.
-Common application: Will you accept the Common School Principals if submitted?
+X Yes □ No Amount of application fee:\$60.00 Can it be waived for applicants with financial need?
+X Yes □ No C14.
+Application closing date Does your institution have an application closing date?
+Application closing date (fall):Jan 1 Priority date: Yes □ No C15.
+Are first-time, first-year students accepted for terms other er than the fall ll?□ Yes ⊠ No C16.
+Notification to applicants of admission decision sent (fill i n one only) On a rolling basis beginning (date):By (date):By (date):Bother: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if notified ther Other: eafter C18.
+Deferred admission: Does your institution allow students ☐ Yes ☐ No If yes, maximum period of postponement:1 year to postpone e enrollment after admission?
+C19.
+Early admission of high school students: Does your institutime, first-year (freshman) students one year or more before C20.
+Common application: Will you accept the Common Application School Principals if submitted?
 If "yes," are supplemental forms required?
-Is your college a member of the Common Application Application distributed by the National Association of Secondary Yes No Yes No Group?
-Yes No
+Is your college a member of the Common Application Group ted by the National Association of Secondary Yes be notified of the regular notifi admission plan that permits students to apply and fication date and that asks students to commit to fall enrollment?
+X Yes No If "yes," p lease complete the following: ly early decision plan closing date lly early decision plan notification date Nov 15 Dec 15 y decision plan closing date y decision plan notification date Jan 1 Feb 1 For the Fa all 2001 entering class: f early decision applications received by yo f applicants admitted under early decision p 299 149 Please pro ovide significant details about your early de cision plan: - ion: Do you have a nonbinding early action for the regular notification date but do not ha • dents are notified of an admission decision well i tending your college? ☐ Yes ⊠ No If "yes," p lease complete the following: • on closing date on notification date